-Maximum Power (V{mp}) and Open Circuit Voltages (V{oc})
+Maximum Power (Vmp) and Open Circuit Voltages (Voc)

-Voltage "maximum power" (V{mp}) is the voltage at which the maximum power of a panel or array is produced when connected to a charge controller, or when the panel is considered "under load" such as a charge controller (Power Hub or Power Pak).
+Voltage " \mathbf{m} aximum \mathbf{p} ower" (V{mp}) is the voltage at which the maximum power of a panel or array is produced when connected to a charge controller, or when the panel is considered "under load" such as a charge controller (Power Hub or Power Pak).

-Voltage "open circuit" (V{∞}) is unregulated panel voltage and measured directly from the leads of a panel or an array when not connected to a "load" such as a charge controller (Power Hub or Power Pak).
+Voltage "open circuit" (V{oc}) is unregulated panel voltage and measured directly from the leads of a panel or an array when not connected to a "load" such as a charge controller (Power Hub or Power Pak).

-The V{oc} of a single half panel (top or bottom of the folding pair) is ~19.4 VDC.
-The Voc pair of panels is approximately ~38 V under standard test conditions (STC).
-Once the panels are connected to the Power Hub (i.e., the panels are connected to a "load"), it is more likely that the operator will see voltages around 28 V_m reported on the User Interface.
+The V{oc} of a single PAM quarter panel is approximately 15.72 V under standard test conditions (STC).
+In a PAM, four (4) panels are connected in series; therefore, the V{oc} for the four (4) panels could theoretically be as high as 62.88 V. Once the panels are connected to the Power Hub (i.e., the panels are connected to a "load"), it is more likely that the operator will see voltages around 50 V{mp} reported on the User Interface.

-The V{oc} and V{mp} should be measured under "ideal solar conditions" if possible.
-This means that the panels should be oriented directly at the sun and unshaded on a clear day to identify the maximum V{mp} and V{oc} .
+The V{∞} and V{mp} should be measured under "ideal solar conditions" if possible.
+This means that the panels should be oriented directly at the sun and unshaded on a clear day to identify the maximum V{mp} and V{∞} .